Azubire/azubire/README.md

 # Hello, there! 👋

-I'm Peter, a passionate Software Developer from Ghana.
-Welcome to my GitHub profile!
+I'm Peter, a passionate Software Developer from Ghana. let's connect!

 # 💻 Tech Stack: